Restorative Circles in the Classroom: Reflection, Accountability, and Repair

 They are structured, predictable conversations designed to protect community.

-Where Restorative Circles Come From
+Where Restorative Circles in the Classroom Come From

 Restorative practices in schools are influenced by community-based justice traditions, including Indigenous circle processes and contemporary restorative justice frameworks developed by organizations such as the International Institute for Restorative Practices.